ROMANS 8:

 What does that mean?

-, that separated sinful man from a righteous God, was a type (or picture) of Jesus’ flesh.
+that separated sinful man from a righteous God was a type (or picture) of Jesus’

 individuals, such as the scribes and the Pharisees, hated Him.

-Certainly, we should try to follow Jesus example,
+Certainly, we should try to follow Jesus’ example, for

 ~ ~ ~ ~ ~ ~

-However, looked at it from a different point of view,
+However, looked at from a different point of view, it can

-it can be truly said that His sinless life was absolutely essential in obtaining our salvation.
+be truly said that His sinless life was absolutely essential in obtaining our

 But He couldn't

-have taken away a single sin, if He hadn't been "a lamb without blemish and without
+have taken away a single sin if He hadn't been "a lamb without blemish and without spot.”

 ~ ~ ~ ~ ~ ~